 The following configures credentials that are used for:

 - CSV exports (campaign, segment, Canvas user data export via the dashboard)

-In Braze, navigate to Technology Partners > Microsoft Azure and provide your connection string, Azure storage container name, and Azure storage prefix.
+In Braze, navigate to Partner Integrations > Technology Partners > Microsoft Azure and provide your connection string, Azure storage container name, and Azure storage prefix.

 Next, make sure the Make this the default data export destination box is checked, this will make sure your exported data is sent to Azure.
 Once completed, save your integration.

 It’s important to keep your connection string up to date; if your connector’s credentials expire, the connector will stop sending events.
 If this persists for more than 48 hours, the connector’s events will be dropped, and data will be permanently lost.

 Users that have integrated a cloud data storage solution, and are trying to export APIs, dashboard reports, or CSV reports will experience the following:

 - All API exports will not return a download URL in the response body and must be retrieved through data storage.